solita/solita.github.com/_posts/2017-03-01-Achieving-Azure-certification-after-ARM-refresh.md

 ## How much effort for this all?

 From ten to fifteen hours preparation for each test.
 Then few hours to take the actual exam.
 That was it for me.
+I got the whole thing done during February 2017.